War widens to include Iranian-backed militias as Israeli and American planes pound Iran

 DUBAI, United Arab Emirates (AP) — Iran and Iranian-backed militias fired missiles at Israel and Arab states, apparently hitting the U.S. Embassy compound in Kuwait, while Israel and the United States pounded targets in Iran as the war expanded on Monday with statements of defiance and increasing casualties.

+The U.S. military said Kuwait had “mistakenly shot down” three American F-15E Strike Eagles during a combat mission while attacks from Iranian aircraft, ballistic missiles, and drones were underway.

 At least 555 people have been killed in Iran so far by the U.S.-Israeli campaign, the Iranian Red Crescent Society said, and more than 130 cities across the country having come under attack.
-Eleven people have been killed in Israel, according to authorities there.
+Eleven people have been killed in Israel and 31 in Lebanon, according to authorities there.

+Lebanon's government said Hezbollah’s overnight attack against Israel were “illegal” and demanded the group handle over its weapons.
+Lebanese Prime Minister Nawaf Salam said only the state can decide whether to go to war or peace, and called on the Lebanese military to prevent the firing of projectiles and detain anyone involved.

-In Kuwait City, as fire and smoke rose from inside the U.S. Embassy compound, the country's defense ministry said “several” American warplanes had also crashed in the country.
-The ministry did not elaborate on what caused the crashes or how many aircraft were involved, but said the pilots were taken to a hospital and were in stable condition.
-The U.S. military did not immediately respond to a request for comment.
+In Kuwait, fire and smoke rose from inside the U.S. Embassy compound.
+It wasn't exactly clear where in Kuwait the U.S. aircraft were shot down but the U.S. Central Command said all six pilots ejected safely and are in stable condition.
+“Kuwait has acknowledged this incident, and we are grateful for the efforts of the Kuwaiti defense forces and their support in this ongoing operation,” it said.

-The embassy compound was hit not long after U.S. issued a warning to Americans there to take cover and for others to stay away.
-There were no immediate reports on damage or casualties.
+Iranian state television claimed Iran had targeted U.S. aircraft, without elaborating.
+Before the embassy compound was hit, the U.S. issued a warning to Americans in Kuwait to take cover and for others to stay away.

-Meantime, as the American and Israeli airstrikes continued, top Iranian security official Ali Larijani vowed on X that “we will not negotiate with the United States.”
+On Monday afternoon, multiple airstrikes hit Tehran, Iran’s capital, while top Iranian security official Ali Larijani vowed on X that “we will not negotiate with the United States.”

 In Iraq, a pro-Iranian militia claimed responsibility for a drone attack targeting U.S. troops at the Baghdad airport, the day after it said it fired at a U.S. base in the city of Irbil in the north, and Cyprus said a drone attack targeted a British base on the Mediterranean island nation.